ignite/cli/docs/guide/blog.md

 ## Process Messages

-In the newly scaffolded `x/blog/keeper/msg_server_create_post.go` file, you can see a placeholder implementation of the `CreatePost`.
+In the newly scaffolded `x/blog/keeper/msg_server_create_post.go` file, you can see a placeholder implementation of the `CreatePost` function.
 Right now it does nothing and returns an empty response.
 For your blog chain, you want the contents of the message (title and body) to be written to the state as a new post.

 You need to do two things: